 b.
 General design, scale, massing and arrangement.

 c.
 Texture and material and color.

 d.
 The relationship of a, b, c, above, to other structures and features of the district.
-Partially Satisfied the ramping system to be reduced.
-This modification would result in a project more compatible with the surrounding historic districts.
+Partially Satisfied e.
+The purpose for which the district was created.